 There are all sorts of variables you can use in the titles and meta description, and they’re all listed and explained in the help tab on the page.

 For advanced users, there are some additional cool features.
 For instance, you can use

 cf_<custom field name> to drop in any custom field — either from a post meta value or a user meta value.

 NOTE: When you use these templates, be sure to check that your title tags behave as expected when viewed on the site.
 If they don’t, you may have a problem with the way your theme is built, and you might need to check the “Force rewrite” checkbox in our options.
 You can also follow these instructions to modify your templates.

 2.3.4.
 Use headings correctly

 Headings are great for structuring your content and helping readers process information in bite-sized chunks.
-They can also be helpful in describing a page’s layout and focus to search engines.
+They can also help describe a page’s layout and focus on search engines.

 WordPress transforms the headings you put in your content into their respective HTML tags (

 <h3> and so on).
 That makes it important to think about which type of headings you use, and in which order.
 Getting that wrong can make your content harder to understand.